LSU QB Joe Burrow wins Heisman Trophy in landslide vote

 “I’m ready to get back to Baton Rouge and start practice on Monday,” Burrow said.

 Burrow, a senior, blended perfectly with first-year LSU passing game coordinator Joe Brady and produced the most prolific offense in school history.
-Playing in an offense similar to the one Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
-With at least one game left, Burrow has passed for 4,715 yards and is completing 77.9% percent of his passes, on pace to set an NCAA record.
+Playing in a version of the offense Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
+With at least one game left, Burrow has passed for 4,715 yards and is completing 77.9% of his passes, on pace to set an NCAA record.

-The kid who grew up thinking he might play basketball in college, has blossomed into the possible first overall pick in April’s NFL draft, and LSU’s second Heisman winner.
+The kid who grew up thinking he might play college basketball has blossomed into the possible first overall pick in April’s NFL draft, and LSU’s second Heisman winner.

 Halfback Billy Cannon won the Heisman for LSU in 1959.
 The 60-year gap between Heisman victories for LSU is the largest for any school with multiple winners.